dcj/Clojure-GeoSpatial-Study-Group/README.md

 The times-of-closest approach were obtained via a complex PostGIS/Postgres query.
 This chart was generated from the Clojure REPL, in a browser, via `vega-lite` (Oz-like)

-## Using aurelius.jts and ovid.feature to determine population for H3 hexagon](#using-aurelius.jts-and-ovid.feature-to-determine-population-of-h3-hexagon)
+## Using aurelius.jts and ovid.feature to determine population for H3 hexagon

 I've wanted to obtain the population count of H3 hexagons in order to weight aircraft noise impacts within that hexagon by the number of people impacted.
 I didn't know a good idea how to do this, so back-burnered this task.

-At the 2020-10-03 SciCloj "Clojure in Geography" meeting, I asked @willcohen, and he gave me some valuable suggestions about how to approach this, and
+At the 2020-10-03 SciCloj "Clojure in Geography" meeting, I asked @willcohen about this, and he gave me some valuable suggestions about how to approach this, and
-I've doing just that, and using `ovid.feature` and `aurelius.jts` to do so.
+I've doing just that, and I used `ovid.feature` and `aurelius.jts` to do so.

 Here is a sample of this work: